abinit/abinit/doc/installation.md

 you might continue to read the present Web page, and try to perform the speed tests, as well as the other tests.

-## How to execute the automatic tests?
+## How to execute the automatic tests

 The workhorse script to run the tests is called *runtests.py*.
 It is very flexible.
 A reasonable set of tests (those contained in the fast and v"x" directories), can be executed automatically by issuing inside the ~abinit/tests directory the command:

 ```sh